mobillium/Android-Guidelines/Networking.md

 * We abstract the Repository Layer with an interface, and store all the features that a Repository can perform in this interface.

 * When we want to use these feature, we simply inject the interface to the repository and implement the features as we want to use.

+* With abstracting the Repository Layer, we can easily implement a mock server to mimic remote server's behavior and test different scenarios without internet access or without making any changes on remote server.

 <a name="error_handling"></a>
 <h3>ERROR HANDLING</h3>